-Some people say that theis the biggest gift given by God, so we should cherish and read it carefully; some people say that reading the Bible gives them confidence and patience; some people say that reading the Bible makes them understand that they should trust in and depend on God; some people say that if you want to be d into , you must read the Bible every day … Regardless of whether these opinions are right or wrong, from these we are certain that reading the Bible, which is an obligatory course every day, is very important for every Christian.
+Some people say that theis the biggest gift given by God, so we should cherish and read it carefully; some people say that reading the Bible gives them confidence and patience; some people say that reading the Bible makes them understand that they should trust in and depend on God; some people say that if you want to be raptured into the kingdom of heaven, you must read the Bible every day … Regardless of whether these opinions are right or wrong, from these we are certain that reading the Bible, which is an obligatory course every day, is very important for every Christian.
 Since reading the Bible is so important, then have we ever thought about how we should read it or what elements we should grasp to make our reading of the Bible most beneficial to our lives?
 Maybe in many people’s opinions, as long as they continue to read it at a set time every day, their lives will gain some edification and benefits naturally; others choose to read Revelation, thinking that only by focusing on studying the mysteries of God’s work can they get edification and benefits in their lives.
 In a word, everyone has his own means of practice.
 Then, what are the most crucial things that we should grasp to make our reading be after the Lord’s heart?

 The Following Four Elements Will Help You Achieve Great Results in Reading the Bible